bernardoazevedo/bernardoazevedo.com.br/README.md

 - [ ] Fix long words that don't wrap in code blocks.
 - [ ] Beautify the site...
 - [ ] Improve the UX, like spaces between list itens
+- [ ] Button to return to previous page
+- [ ] Button to previous and next post
+- [ ] Related posts at each content